Introducing the OASIS-model:

 Online Approaches to Site-based Improvement and Sustainable change

 The OASIS model is designed to improve your school’s in-house capabilities in a sustainable and lasting way.
 We at Reading Ways have developed this model based on academic research and years of professional experience working with adult learning.
-The OASIS-model is a new model for learning that builds on concepts of capacity building, professional development, and adult learning.
+The OASIS-model is a new model for learning that builds on the concepts of capacity building, professional development, and adult learning.
 It is a blended model that combines online approaches (such as e-learning and online support) with traditional site-based support.

-The benefits of using the OASIS are:
+The benefits of using the OASIS model are:

-- it is accessible, flexible, and engaging;
+- It is accessible, flexible, and engaging;

-- learning becomes social and anchored within the community;
+- Learning becomes social and anchored within the community;

-- the expertise stays in your building.
+- The expertise stays in your building, district or region.

-OASIS = Online Approaches + Site-based + Improvement + Sustainable change
+OASIS = Online Approaches + Site-Based + Improvement + Sustainable Change

 Improvement: Effective Professional Development